Mirror-mediated cooling: a paradigm for particle cooling via the retarded dipole force: Mirror-mediated cooling

 The force thus comprises three terms.
-The first two are the dipole force exerted upon the particle by the unperturbed field, and a Doppler-shifted optical binding force between the particle and its reflection; the Doppler shift is manifest here not through the change in frequency but through the accompanying change in wavenumber of the components whose superposition yields the field gradient.
-The third term, which depends upon the particle velocity, the electric field propagator and the round-trip retardation time, is the cooling force, which dominates the velocity-dependent part of the second term when the distance from the mirror is many wavelengths.
-The second term is supplemented by a further term in $(v/c)$ due to the missing Lorentz component recently noted in~\cite{Hinds 09}.
+The first two are the dipole force exerted by the unperturbed field, and a Doppler-shifted optical binding force between the particle and its reflection; the Doppler shift here changes the wavelengths of the Fourier field components and hence the gradient of their superposition.
+The second term is supplemented by a further term in $(v/c)$ due to the missing Lorentz component recently noted in Ref.~\refcite{hinds09}.
+The third term, which depends upon the particle velocity, the electric field propagator and the round-trip retardation time, is the velocity-dependent force, and dominates the velocity-dependent part of the second term when the distance from the mirror is many wavelengths.
+Writing the velocity-dependent force as $F_v(x) = -\varrho v$, we thus obtain the friction coefficient \be \varrho = \frac{\alpha^{2} \mathbf{E}_{0}^{2} k^{3} \tau}{4 \epsilon_{0} \sigma_{l}} \sin 4 k x \, . \ee When the sign of this component is such as to oppose the particle velocity, cooling ensues.

-The classical approach is highly instructive, for the arbitrary form of $\tau$ and $\zeta$ allows the simple geometry of Fig.~\ref{fig:binding} to be extended to more complex arrangements with curved mirrors and resonant structures, as well as providing a link to the binding and damping of extended~\cite{Chaumet 01} or highly polarizable particles and micromechanical structures~\cite{Kippenberg 07}.
-In order to examine the dynamics of a particle subjected to the cooling force, however, and to determine the limiting temperature at which the cooling is balanced by heating from off-resonant scattering, we here outline a semi-classical approach~\cite{Xuereb 09}.